hanna-vk/aspp_project/.ipynb_checkpoints/README-checkpoint.md

 2. prep_csv.py that is used to prep data from aCurve (very specific software for data exports) in .csv format.
 The prep_csv function removes every third column (empty) and creates a pandas dataframe with time stamps as indices and variable names as in row 2 in the .csv file.
 3. pre_process.py, which defines two functions: split and scale.
 The data is split into training and testing data using the split function.
 Data is scaled (normalized) using the function scale.
 4. evaluation.py that is used to train and evaluate several machine learning models based on MAE, MSE, RMSE and R2, and plot the predictions and true data in two ways.

+The repository also contains a data set test_data.csv that is provided to make show the required format of the data, and for testing the code.